 Cross-Browser Testing:

-Test your theme in major browsers like Chrome, Firefox, Safari, and Edge.
+Check your theme in relevant web browsers including Google Chrome, Mozilla Firefox, Apple Safari and Microsoft Edge.

 Responsive Design Testing: